mapx-at/website/content/docs/data/vector-tilesets/basemap/_index.md

 ### boundaries

-All boundaries are dissolved from the parcel polygonsand therfore match on vertex level.
+All boundaries are dissolved from the parcel polygonsand therfore match on vertex level.git

 | Level | Description | Min. zoom level |
 | --------  | -------- | -------- |